-Comprehensive car insurance is the highest level of car insurance cover available.
-However, understanding exactly what might and might not be covered, as well as if it’s the right cover for you, can be difficult.
+Comprehensive car insurance will provide you with more cover than third party insurance, but cover will vary based on the insurer and whether they offer more than one comprehensive product.
+Understanding exactly what might and might not be covered, as well as if it’s the right cover for you, can be difficult.

 Comprehensive cover means that in the event of an accident, no matter whose fault it was, your insurer will pay out for injuries caused to you and the other driver, as well as damage caused to the vehicles involved.
 Your car is also insured against fire and theft and some policies will provide cover for injury to passengers too.
 Some policies also include cover for personal property left in the car, but this may be subject to limits.

 Individual policy covers will vary from insurer to insurer, so be sure to check the small print first.
 Generally speaking, most comprehensive car insurance policies include:

 Not necessarily.
 Buying comprehensive car insurance is sometimes cheaper, or only a little more expensive, than third party insurance.
 It’s worth comparing comprehensive and third party quotes from a number of insurers, and remember to consider the excess you’ll have to pay if you have to make a claim too.

 If you’re a careful driver, a black box can make your car insurance cheaper.